Chance constrained programming: Solution approaches

-Practical Applications
+Practical applications

 Chance constrained programming is used in engineering for process optimisation under uncertainty and production planning and in finance for portfolio selection.
 It has been applied to renewable energy integration, generating flight trajectory for UAVs, and robotic space exploration.

-Process Optimization Under Uncertainty
+Process optimization under uncertainty

 CCP is used in chemical and process engineering to optimize operations considering uncertainties in operating conditions and model parameters.
 For example, in optimizing the design and operation of chemical plants, CCP helps in achieving desired performance levels while accounting for uncertainties in feedstock quality, demand, and environmental conditions.

-Production Planning and Operations
+Production planning and operations

 In production planning, CCP can optimize production schedules and resource allocation under demand uncertainty.
 A typical problem formulation involves maximizing profit while ensuring that production constraints are satisfied with a certain probability.

-Chance-Constrained Portfolio Selection
+Chance-constrained portfolio selection

 Chance-constrained portfolio selection is an approach to portfolio selection under loss aversion which is based on CCP.
 The goal is to maximize expected returns while ensuring that the portfolio's risk (e.g., variance or downside risk) stays within acceptable levels with a certain probability.
 This approach allows investors to consider the uncertainty in asset returns and make more informed investment decisions.